-India: security concerns surround world's largest biometric database
+Alleged breach of India's biometric database could put more than a billion users at risk Alleged breach of India's biometric database could put 1.2bn users at risk

 New Delhi (CNN)The Indian government has announced new security measures following reports of an alleged security breach in the country's vast biometric database, which contains the personal details of 1.2 billion Indian citizens.

-The announcement comes a full seven days after journalist Rachna Khaira first identified the alleged breach in an article in the Tribune newspaper, in which it was claimed reporters were able to buy access to citizens' personal details, including email addresses and phone numbers, via an anonymous Whatsapp account for as little as $8.
+The announcement comes a full seven days after journalist Rachna Khaira first identified the alleged breach in an article in the Tribune newspaper, in which it was claimed reporters were able to buy access to citizens' personal details, such as names, addresses, phone numbers and even photos, via an anonymous WhatsApp account for as little as $8.

 The database, known officially as Aadhaar, was launched in 2009 as a voluntary program intended to help prevent benefit fraud, it has since grown, and is now home to the collected data -- including fingerprints and iris scans -- of more than a billion Indians, or upwards of 90% of the entire population.

-Users are issued with a unique 12-digit identity number which they can use to access welfare payments, and other government controlled services.
+Users are issued with a personal 12-digit identity number which they can then use to access welfare payments, and other government controlled services.

-Authorities have been widely criticized for their handling of the allegations, which if proven correct, could expose users to identity fraud and invasions of privacy.
+Authorities have been widely criticized for their handling of the allegations, which if proven correct, could expose users to identity fraud and privacy invasions.

 The Unique Identification Authority of India (UIDAI), which is responsible for maintaining the database, initially denied the claims, dismissing the Tribune story as "clearly a case of misreporting being incorrect and misleading."